• Log in

 While AWeber’s pricing looks straightforward, I’ve discovered a few extra costs to watch out for.
 Beyond the standard fees, AWeber shocked users in December 2024 by eliminating all grandfathered pricing and raising rates by 50–150% across the board—a move that forced even loyal, long-term customers onto the new, higher pricing tiers without exception.

 I witnessed the frustration firsthand in marketing forums and social media groups, with many calling this mistake a breach of trust.
+For instance, one clearly unhappy Trustpilot user said this: “The real problem, though, lies in their misleading pricing.
+They advertise an affordable starting rate, but once you’re on board, hidden fees and sudden price increases hit you for more subscribers.”

 This automatic upgrade has caught many users off guard.
 This is why I often recommend Sender instead, which offers transparent pricing without surprise upgrades or hidden transaction fees.
 Branding removal is only available on Plus, meaning Lite users pay with visibility.
 Add-ons like the Done-For-You setup service ($79 + $20/month for ongoing subscriptions) also increase costs.